Alberto Falcone: Fictional character biography

-Born as the youngest child of Gotham City crime lord Carmine Falcone on February 14, Alberto earned a scholarship to Harvard University and received post-graduate education at Oxford.
-As a young man, he is eager to follow in his father's footsteps as a crime boss, but Carmine rebuffed his son's efforts; it is suggested that Carmine wants him to have a normal life but does not know how to express those feelings.
-Alberto is nevertheless hurt and angered by the perceived slight, and grows pathologically jealous of his siblings Mario and Sofia.
+Born as the middle child of Gotham City crime lord Carmine Falcone on February 14, Alberto earned a scholarship to Harvard University and received post-graduate education at Oxford.
+As a young man, he is eager to follow in his father's footsteps as a crime boss, but Carmine rebuffed his son's efforts; it is suggested that Carmine simply wants him to have a normal life but does not know how to express those feelings.
+Alberto is nevertheless hurt and angered by the perceived slight, and grows pathologically jealous of his siblings, Mario and Sofia, as they are allowed to take part in the "family business".

-In Batman: The Long Halloween, Alberto is apparently killed by the Holiday Killer, a vigilante and serial killer known for striking on holidays.
-It is later revealed that Alberto is the Holiday Killer and faked his death.
-Following this, he is imprisoned in Arkham Asylum.
+Throughout Batman: The Long Halloween, various Gotham City criminals are murdered by the Holiday Killer, a killer known for striking on holidays, killing with his signature weapon, a .22 pistol, and leaving small holiday-themed objects at the scene of the crime.
+At first, the murdered criminals are connected to Carmine Falcone, starting with the death of his nephew, Johnny Viti.
+On New Year's Eve, Alberto Falcone is apparently killed by Holiday during a party on Falcone's yacht.

-In Batman: Dark Victory, Alberto is released from Arkham before Sofia Falcone kills him.
+On Labor Day, while Sal Maroni is being transported to a safer area after disfiguring Harvey Dent in court, Alberto Falcone appears and kills him with two shots to the head.
+Alberto is arrested by Jim Gordon after Batman beats him so badly he loses feeling in one arm.
+Alberto later admits to committing all of the Holiday murders, including that of his cousin Johnny Viti.
+Although Alberto initially receives the death sentence, his unstable mental state allows him to instead plead insanity.
+He is imprisoned in Arkham Asylum instead.